Skip to content

 This means only MindRoom system users (agents, teams, router, and the configured internal user if present) can interact with agents by default.

-mindroom_user.username is a one-time setting used to create the internal Matrix account.
-After the account exists, keep the same username and only change mindroom_user.display_name for visible name changes.
+mindroom_user.username is a one-time account-creation request used to create the internal Matrix account.
+After the account exists, keep the same configured username and only change mindroom_user.display_name for visible name changes.
+If hosted provisioning returns a different actual Matrix ID, MindRoom persists and authorizes that actual ID.

 For authorization.room_permissions, MindRoom accepts these key formats: